CarolAG/GitCommit-Tracker/README.md

 'Controllers' [AngularJS Controller Tutorial](http://viralpatel.net/blogs/angularjs-controller-tutorial/) join the dots between the 'data' in the view (that the user interacts with) and data in the underlying 'model'

-We must write the models, views and controllers ourselves as developers - Angular gives us plenty of tools to do so as well as a structure it expects us to follow.
+We must write the models, views and controllers ([Angular docs - Controllers](https://docs.angularjs.org/guide/controller)) ourselves as developers - Angular gives us plenty of tools to do so as well as a structure it expects us to follow.

 ##Things to look out for

-* Angular documentation can be obscure, so ensure you balance interpreting the documentation with reading posts & tutorials by other developers
+* Angular documentation can be obscure, so ensure you balance interpreting the documentation with reading posts & tutorials by other developers - [Use AngularJS to Power Your Web Application](http://www.yearofmoo.com/2012/08/use-angularjs-to-power-your-web-application.html)

 ##Getting started